nasa/GeneLab_Data_Processing/Amplicon/GL-DPPD-7104-A.md

 The location and orientation of primers in the data is important to understand in deciding how to do this step. `cutadapt` has many options for primer identification and removal.
 They are described in detail on their documentation page here: [https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types](https://cutadapt.readthedocs.io/en/stable/guide.html#adapter-types)

-The following example code shows how it was done for some samples of [GLDS-200](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-200/), which was 2x250 sequencing of the 16S gene using these primers:
+The following example commands show how it was done for some samples of [GLDS-200](https://genelab-data.ndc.nasa.gov/genelab/accession/GLDS-200/), which was 2x250 sequencing of the 16S gene using these primers:
 * forward: 5’-GTGCCAGCMGCCGCGGTAA-3’  ## Is there supposed to be a M in the sequence?
 If so, please define what M represents ##
 * reverse: 5’- GGACTACVSGGGTATCTAAT-3’  ## Is there supposed to be a V and S in the sequence?
 If so, please define what V and S represent ##